jax-ml/jax/docs/501/fault-tolerance.rst

 There is a surprising amount of technical depth and subtlety in implementing the ``live_devices`` API.
-We'll walk through the design and implementation of the API step-by-step.
+We'll walk through the design and implementation of the API step by step.
 We'll begin by introducing a simpler ``live_processes`` API and slowly improve it until we arrive at the ``live_devices`` API.

-Live Processes
+Live processes
 ^^^^^^^^^^^^^^

 Let's try to design a new hypothetical JAX API: ``jax.live_processes``.
 As the name suggests, we want ``jax.live_processes()`` to return the set of all currently alive processes.
 Here is a naive but (as we'll see momentarily) incorrect implementation.
 When a process calls ``jax.live_processes()``, it sends an RPC request to the coordination service.
 Remember that the coordination service already uses heartbeats to keep track of which processes